ACCOUNTING HUMAN RESOURCES AND MANAGEMENT INFORMATION SYSTEMS OPERATIONS MANAGEMENT RESEARCH STAFF STRATEGIC PLAN | RESEARCH AND SCHOLARSHIP

 Grants Support World-Class Research at DeGroote

-August 30, 2023 | Hamilton, ON
+August 30, 2023 ·

-Contributed by DeGroote School of Business
+Contributed by: DeGroote School of Business

 DeGroote is proud to announce that seven researchers have been awarded grants through the Social Sciences and Humanities Research Council (SSHRC) and Canada Foundation for Innovation (CFI) John R. Evans Leaders Fund (JELF).